durvanZ/COSC310_Team3/README.md

-# Hudson's Drip customer service AI Chatbot
+# Hudson's Drip™ customer service AI Chatbot

   We created a chatbot to serve the customers of an online clothing store.
 We used artificial intelligence and machine learning and followed agile SDLC methodologies.
 Hence, our development cycle consisted of a scrum in which basic functionality was the goal for this first iteration.